 Community-based learning is a way for students to actively connect their academic work with direct experience in the community.
 By combining hands-on work in the community with the academic framework provided by courses across the curriculum, students gain a rich experience of social issues.
-Students learn about the workings of community, encounter differences related to race, class and privilege, gain a deeper understanding about social justice, and are able to do work that is beneficial to others.
+Students learn about the inner workings of community, encounter differences related to race, class and privilege, gain a deeper understanding about social justice, and are able to do work that is beneficial to others.
 They also gain a greater understanding of themselves.

 At Goucher, community-based learning is part of a growing number of academic courses.
 Many of our programs are connected to central Baltimore, the historic home of Goucher College, and partnerships are being created locally.